Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Banking Litigation, Crime, Financial Services, Fraud: Civil, Sanctions

-This section covers contentious and non-contentious regulatory matters related to the financial services industry.
-On the contentious side, it encompasses Financial Conduct Authority (FCA) investigations, selling practices, market misconduct, misuse of confidential information and complaints handling regarding retail products.
+On the contentious side, it encompasses Financial Conduct Authority (FCA)/ Prudential Regulation Authority (PRA) investigations, selling practices, market misconduct, misuse of confidential information and complaints handling regarding retail products.
 In this area, firms are recognised for their advice to both corporate clients and individuals.
+Although there is obvious cross-over, submissions in this area should focus on the regulatory, rather than criminal, elements of work.

-The Payments Law subtable of the Financial Services section recognises those firms which advise on the procedures, regulation and technology required behind every purchase or cash withdrawal, drawing elements from practices such as financial services regulatory, consumer credit, IT and data protection and privacy.
+The Payments Law table of the Financial Services section recognises those firms which advise on the procedures, regulation and technology required behind every purchase or cash withdrawal, drawing elements from practices such as financial services regulatory, consumer credit, IT and data protection and privacy.

-This section ranks law firms and lawyers advising franchisees and franchisors in respect of both transactional and contentious work, such as setting up franchise agreements, and disputes arising from such contracts.
+This section ranks law firms and lawyers advising franchisees and franchisors in respect of both transactional and contentious work, such as setting up franchise agreements and disputes arising from such contracts.

 Fraud: Civil